 Phone: 800.322.2584, extension 6602 - or - 509.313.6602

 Hometown: Burbank, CA

 Degree: B.A.
 Psychology – Gonzaga University

-Territories: Southern California (Santa Barbara County to Orange County and inland), Arizona, and Southern Idaho
+Territories: Southern California (Santa Barbara County to Orange County and inland), and Arizona

 Why are you in admissions at Gonzaga?